cyberark/conjur-puppet/README.md

 - If the node is preconfigured with Conjur settings, they're reported in this fact and they're used as defaults by the `::conjur` class.
-- If additionally the host has a Conjur identity pre-configured (eg. API key in `/etc/conjur.identity`), node uses that to authenticate to Conjur.
+- If additionally the host has a Conjur identity pre-configured (ie. API key in `/etc/conjur.identity` on Linux or Windows Credentials Manager on Windows), the node uses that to authenticate to Conjur.
 It gets back the standard temporary Conjur token which is encrypted with the Puppet master public TLS key and reported in this fact.
 This ensures only the master (with the corresponding private key) can decrypt and use it.

 ## Limitations